There's a lot to think about, but it's worth taking the time to work through this.

 Where To Go In Africa

-The first African country that most people in Australia, New Zealand, the United Kingdom and the USA think of is South Africa.
-It's not an ignorance thing, it's more to do with the ties between those countries which influence that top-of-the-head recall.
-But if you're guilty of jumping to the same destination, don't stop your thinking at that point, there's much more to enjoy.
+The first African country that most of us think of is South Africa.
+The ties between our country and South Africa influence that top-of-the-head recall.
+But don't stop your thinking at that point, there's much more to enjoy.

 Every country is unique and has exquisite experiences for discerning travellers like yourself to enjoy.
 That said, think of South Africa as your degustation experience in Africa, where you can sample many (but not all) African cultures, landscapes and wildlife in South Africa.
 Having discovered what you love about Africa in South Africa, come back to another country for a deeper and richer experience.